 5. Medical Expense Deduction

-You have the option to itemize and deduct certain medical bills.
+There is also the potential for tax-deductible medical expenses for seniors.
+You do have the option to itemize and deduct certain medical bills.
 For seniors with significant healthcare expenses, this can offer tax savings.
-You are allowed to deduct any medical expenses that exceed 7.5 percent of your adjusted gross income.
+You are allowed to deduct any medical expenses that exceed 7.5% of your adjusted gross income.

 Although you can’t deduct general health expenses, such as vitamins or health club dues, you can deduct most professional medical fees, such as those paid to a doctor or dentist.
 You can also deduct: